 Simply shake the bottle before each use and gently massage into the hair and scalp for a minute or two and rinse.
 After drying, your hair will not smell like vinegar.
 Trust me.

-This conditioner is the best option for use after a homemade shampoo.
+This homemade conditioner is the best option for use after a homemade shampoo.
 Whether you are making a castile soap-based shampoo, or a baking soda-based shampoo, the vinegar rinse will smooth the hair and eliminate the greasy, sticky feeling some of these homemade shampoos may leave.

 How much does it cost?